GuildOfWeavers/distaff/docs/programs.md

 So, executing `FEND(v0)` operation sets `sponge state` to the following: `[v0, v1, h0, 0]`, where `h0` is the hash of the parent block.
 Then, we executed 14 `HACC` operations and we are done.

 If, however, the top of the stack is `1`, we do need to enter the loop.
 We do this by executing a `LOOP` operation.
-This operation is similar to the `BEGIN` operation but it also contains a payload.
-This payload is set to the loop's image (hash of loop body).
+This operation is similar to the `BEGIN` operation but it also carries a value.
+This value is set to the loop's image (hash of loop body).

 Executing `LOOP(i0)` operation (where `i0` is the loop's image) does the following:

-1. Pushes the operation payload `i0` onto the `loop stack`;
+1. Pushes the operation value `i0` onto the `loop stack`;
 2. Pushes hash of the current block onto the `context stack`;
 3. Sets all registers of `sponge state` to `0`.

 A diagram of `LOOP(i0)` operation is shown below:
 ```
 ╒═══ sponge ═══╕  ╒══ context ═══╕ ╒═ loop stack ═╕
-[s0, s1, s2, s3], [              ] [              ]
+[s0, s1, s2, s3], [              ] [i0            ]
                          🡣
 [ 0,  0,  0,  0], [s0            ] [i0            ]
 ```